tensorflow/tfx-addons/tfx_addons/firebase_publisher/README.md

 With Firebase ML, we can guarantee that mobile devices can be equipped with the latest ML model without explicitly embedding binary in the project compiling stage.
 We can even A/B test different versions of a model with Google Analytics when the model is published on Firebase ML.

 ## Project Implementation
-Firebase ML Publisher component will be implemented as Python class-based component.
+Firebase ML Publisher component will be implemented as a Python class-based component.
 You can find the [actual source code](https://github.com/deep-diver/complete-mlops-system-workflow/tree/feat/firebase-publisher/training_pipeline/pipeline/components/pusher/FirebasePublisher) in my personal project.

 The implementation details
 - This component behaves similar to [Pusher](https://www.tensorflow.org/tfx/api_docs/python/tfx/v1/components/Pusher) component, but it pushes/hosts model to Firebase ML instead.
 To this end, FirebasePublisher interits Pusher, and it gets the following inputs